 What to Expect: Although set-up for this activity is time-consuming, the boards will be useful for many classes.
 Students should have an introduction to plate movements and crustal processes before working on this activity.
-Sea floor spreading info is available at NGDC Images, NGDC Crustal Age and PeachNet - Pamela Gore
+Sea floor spreading info is available at NGDC Images and NGDC Crustal Age.

 - Sea floor spreading model - cardboard, construction paper, at least 12 bar magnets, tape

 - Prepare 4 to 6 models of the sea floor depending on available materials.
 For a model, obtain two pieces of large cardboard or posterboard.

 - Lay one board on a desk top and arrange 12 or more bar magnets in a symmetrical pattern (see diagrams below).

 - Tape the magnets to the bottom board.

 - Place construction paper or a second board on top of the board with the taped magnets and tape around the edges with masking tape so students cannot see what is inside.
 It is helpful to mark intervals where the students should take compass readings.

 A non-centered symmetrical pattern